 - Hawk Check: We are asking all students to start completing Hawk Check daily at least seven (7) days prior to your arrival on campus.

-- COVID Testing: All students must submit a negative COVID test taken no more than seven (7) days prior to your arrival on campus.
-Submit your negative COVID test results to email@example.com.
+- COVID Testing: All students must submit a negative COVID test taken no more than five (5) to seven (7) days prior to your arrival on campus.
+Submit Your Negative COVID Test.

 - Guests: Each student will be limited to one (1) guest to assist with the move–in process.
 Reminder that all guests, including those who help you move in, must complete Hawk Check at least 12 hours before coming on campus.